 As a high school librarian, offering reading recommendations for students is one of my favorite parts of my job.
 These lists are for parents, educators, library workers, and teen readers.
 In particular, this list is aimed at current and rising tenth graders.

-Educators are welcome to use these lists either as a whole (please credit me and let me know) or as inspiration.
-I always suggest providing students a list of material to choose from rather than requiring all students to read one thing.
-That way the students can find something that meets them where they are or allows them to stretch at their own pace.
+Everyone is welcome to use these lists either as a whole (please credit me and let me know) or as inspiration.
+I always suggest providing students and teens a list of material to choose from rather than requiring all of them to read one thing.
+That way they can find something that meets them where they are or allows them to stretch at their own pace.
 The point of summer reading should be to foster a love of reading, not force every kid into the same small box.

 All links affiliate.

 Ace of Spades by Faridah Àbíké-Íyímídé – When two Niveus Private Academy students, Devon Richards and Chiamaka Adebayo, are selected to be part of the elite school’s senior class prefects, it looks like their year is off to an amazing start.
 After all, not only does it look great on college applications, but it officially puts each of them in the running for valedictorian, too.
 Shortly after the announcement is made, though, someone who goes by Aces begins using anonymous text messages to reveal secrets about the two of them that turn their lives upside down and threaten every aspect of their carefully planned futures.
 As Aces shows no sign of stopping, what seemed like a sick prank quickly turns into a dangerous game, with all the cards stacked against them.
 Can Devon and Chiamaka stop Aces before things become incredibly deadly?